myersm0/Fourdfp.jl/README.md

 # Fourdfp

-This package implements a simple 4dfp-reading function (`Fourdfp.load(filename; dtype = Float32`) for the Julia language.
+This package implements a simple 4dfp-reading function `Fourdfp.load(filename)` for the Julia language.

 4dfp is a format for storing volumetric fMRI images, developed at Washington University in St. Louis by Avi Snyder.
 For further information, see its [documentation](https://4dfp.readthedocs.io/en/latest/format.html).